Carrara, Queensland: Geography

 Carrara is bounded to the east by the southern bank of the Nerang River and to the west mostly by the Pacific Motorway.

 Carrara is built on the Guragunbah Plain (28.0367°S 153.3721°E) which was officially named in 2000, having previously been unofficially known as the Merrimac-Carrara Flood Plain.

-It is the home of Carrara Stadium (also known as Metricon Stadium), the purpose-built cricket and Australian rules football ground where the Gold Coast Suns began playing matches in 2011.
+It is the home of Carrara Stadium (also known as People First Stadium for sponsorship reasons), the purpose-built cricket and Australian rules football ground where the Gold Coast Suns began playing matches in 2011.